lgoyes/BookNotes/WorkingEffectivelyWithLegacyCode-MichaelFeathers.md

 * We can create a new class `B` by inheriting class `A`.
 Then, make the test pass on `B` by overriding any behavior.
 If we can comment the overriden behavior on `B`, and the tests still pass, then we have finished the refactor.
 * We can have multiple behaviors in a class by temporarily checking the value of a configuration property.
 Then, we could refactor this configuration checking (which is a passive behavior) by moving it to another class.
 * Programming by difference allows us to make changes quickly, but we have to take care not to violate the Liskov Substitution Principle.
+* According to the Liskov Substitution Principle (LSP), objects of subclasses should be substitutable for objects of their superclasses throughout or code.
+If they aren't, we could have silent errors in our code.
+Take as an example, the scenario where `Square` inherits from `Rectagle`, and you want to get the area from the square using the rectangle's interface.
+* LSP implies that clients of a class should be able to use objects of a subclass without having to know that they are objects of a subclass.
+* Rules of thumb:
+    1. Whenever possible, avoid overriding concrete methods.
+    2. If you do, see if you can call the method you are overriding in the the overriding method.
+* When we override concrete methods, we could be changing the behavior of some of the code that uses the `super` class.
+People who are using the super class would think it's like the super class without knowing they are using a child class, instead.
+* In general, code gets confusing when we override concrete methods too often.
+* In a normalized hierarchy, we can make the super class abstract, and let the subclasses provide concrete bodies.
+None of the subclasses has a method that override a concrete method it inherit from a superclass.
+* A few concrete overrides every once in a while don't hurt, as long as it doesn't cause a Liskov Substitution Principle violation.
+However, it's good to think about how far classes are from normalized form, every once in a while.

 ## 9. I can't get this class into a test harness

+* Most common problems:
+    1. Objects of the class can't be created easily.
+    2. The test harness won't easily build with the class in it.
+    3. The constructor we need to use has bad side effects.
+    4. Significant work happens in the constructor, and we need to sense it.

+### The case of the irritating parameter

+* In a construction test, we just attempt to create an object in it.
+Later, when we are finally able to construct the object in the test harness, we can get rid of the test.
+* Establishing a connection to the server in a test is not a good idea.
+It takes a long time, and the server isn't always up.
+The connection to the server is an irritating parameter.
+We have to create some sort of a fake server-connection object and make the test class believe it's talking to a real one.
+* We can extract the interface from the server connection class, and then create a fake class using that same interface.
+* The rules are edifferent for classes that we use to make testing possible.
+The code in `FakeConnection` isn't production code.
+It won't ever run in our full working application.
+* Test code doesn't have to live up to the same standards as production code.
+In general, I don't mind breaking encapsulation by making variables public, if it make it easier to write tests.
+However, test code should be clean.
+* When you are writing tests and an object requires a parameter that is hard to construct, consider just passing null instead.
+If the parameter is used in the course of your test execution, the code will throw an exception and the test harness will catch the exception.
+* Don't pass null in production code unless you have no other choice.
+If you are tempted to use null in production code, consider using the `Null Object Pattern` instead.

 ## 10. I can't run this method in a test harness
 ## 11. I need to make a change.
 What methods should I test?
 ## 12. I need to make many changes in one area